 There are quite a few restaurant options in Georgetown where you can directly go after exploring the heritage zone.
 Some of the well reviewed ones include:

-• Laksalouicious: local Malay food with a unique touch and at cheap prices
+- Laksalouicious: local Malay food with a unique touch and at cheap prices

-• Kebaya Dining room: classic heritage Indo Chinese and Peranakan dishes offered in beautiful settings
+- Kebaya Dining room: classic heritage Indo Chinese and Peranakan dishes offered in beautiful settings

-• Mews Café: Malay and European food served in a cosy casual setting
+- Mews Café: Malay and European food served in a cosy casual setting

-• 32 at the mansion: a colonial sea side mansion that offers Indian and French fine dining
+- 32 at the mansion: a colonial sea side mansion that offers Indian and French fine dining

-• Beach Blanket Babylon: bar cum bistro with local plus international options
+- Beach Blanket Babylon: bar cum bistro with local plus international options

-Post lunch you can continue exploring more sights here (trust me it takes a LOT of time to see everything especially all the amazing street art! or take rest.
+Post lunch you can continue exploring more sights here (trust me it takes a LOT of time to see everything especially all the amazing street art or take rest.

-1. HUA HIN BUS DEPOT
+- HUA HIN BUS DEPOT

-In the late afternoon/ early evening, head to Hin bus depot which is a former bus depot that has been converted into an arts space run by a creative collective.
+In the late afternoon/ early evening, head to Hua Hin bus depot which is a former bus depot that has been converted into an arts space run by a creative collective.
 There are many arts events, installations, music gigs and events going on throughout the year along with some cool restaurants and shopping options.

-1. SUNSET POINT
+- SUNSET POINT

-For sunset, I give you 2 options:
+For sunset, I will give you 2 options:

-A.Komtar Skywalk whose glass skybridge is the highest in Malaysia and provides a great view of the city along with a cool experience.
-It is open till 10pm so you can even go later for a nightview.
+A. Komtar Skywalk whose glass skybridge is the highest in Malaysia and provides a great view of the city along with a cool experience.
+It is open till 10pm so you can even go later for a night time view.
 The entry fee is 61 RM for adults and 43 RM for children.
 Lots of combo packages are available online.
-You can check this one out.
+You can check out this one.

-B.Budget Alternative: In case you are looking for a more budget friendly sunset option, head down to Chew Jetty where you will find a Thai restaurant with riverside views that is a good place to catch the sunset while sipping a beer.
+B. Budget Alternative: In case you are looking for a more budget friendly sunset option, head down to Chew Jetty where you will find a Thai restaurant with riverside views that is a good place to catch the sunset while sipping a beer.

 TIP: Don’t forget to catch a view of Hean Boo Thean Kuan Yin Temple (located in Yeoh jetty) which looks very beautiful during sunset when it is all lit up.
 You don’t need to go to Yeoh jetty for this view as the temple is visible from the entry/exit road of the Thai restaurant located besides Chew jetty.

-1. DIG INTO THE AMAZING STREET FOOD AT CHULIA STREET
+- DIG INTO THE AMAZING STREET FOOD AT CHULIA STREET

 Small tables and chairs are set up roadside where you can sit and order a variety of dishes from different stalls.
 Many individual stalls have become popular for a particular dish and you can often find long queues of people lining up for a sampling.
 At least 1 dinner at Chulia street is a must while in Penang just for the sheer variety and cheap prices.

-Post dinner, you can go to the neighbouring Love lanewhich has bars with music and some Western food options to chill out some more before calling it a night.
+Post dinner, you can go to the neighbouring Love lane which has bars with music and some Western food options to chill out some more before calling it a night.

 DAY 2: PENANG HILL, KEK LOK SI TEMPLE AND GURNEY DRIVE